Treatment for Receding Gums

 - Check up | Gum rejuvenation surgery is so minimally invasive and safe that there is little chance of major healing issues.
 However, Dr. Bowman will want to make sure you are completely happy with the results and that the procedure was effective.

 The gum rejuvenation technique offers substantial advantages over traditional periodontal grafting.
-Though periodontal grafting is effective and has improved the lives of thousands and thousands of people, we believe the gum rejuvenation technique will replace periodontal grafting in most cases for our patients in the Charlotte, Myers Park and Dilworth areas.
+Though periodontal grafting is effective and has improved the lives of thousands and thousands of people, we believe the gum rejuvenation technique will replace periodontal grafting in most cases for our patients.

 FASTER HEALING | Periodontal grafting traditionally takes about three weeks to heal.
 That healing is not pleasant either.
 You can only eat so much pudding!
 Realize that periodontal grafting involves cutting pieces of skin from the roof of your mouth to be sewn to your gums.
 That takes your body a little time to heal from.
 The gum rejuvenation treatment usually only requires about a day of healing, if that, for our patients in Charlotte.